 Disadvantages of Weights

-Resistance bands are thick elastic bands that are used in resistance training.
 Resistance bands travel and store well.
-You can just tuck them away when you are not using them and they are light and very portable.
+They are light and portable, and you can just tuck them away when you are not using them.
 Resistance bands are much cheaper than free weights.
-A beginner's set of resistance bands costs about $35.
-While weights only provide resistance on the contraction part of the exercise, resistance bands provide resistance on both the contract and relaxation part of the exercise.
+A set of resistance bands is a fraction of the cost of a set of weights.